Odin-SMR/qsmr-data/Settings/q_fields.rst

 BACKEND_NR
    An integer.
 Index of expected backend.
 Index coding described in L1B ATBD.

+BACKEND_FILE
+   Empty or a string.
+If empty, the name if file to read is generated automatically following the channel seperation.
+If you don't want to use these default files, you put the name of the alternative file in this field.

 BASELINE
    A structure.
 Definition of baseline off-set retrieval.
 The fields of the structure are as follows.
 RETRIEVE: A boolean, flagging if baseline off-set